Annual New England Assessment Conference

 Tuesday and Wednesday, May 15-16, 2018

 Simon Center, Great Room

 Henniker, NH 03242

 If you work in higher education and are committed to student success and program improvement, this event is for you!

 We hope you can join us for this conference which is a gathering of faculty, staff, and administrators from across the New England region to develop capacity to assess student learning and success as well as effectiveness of programs and services.
 In 2017, 225 individuals representing 90 institutions attended.

-Tuesday, May 15 will include pre-convention workshops, a full-day Student Affairs Assessment Symposium, and an evening keynote.
+Tuesday, May 15 will include pre-convention workshops, a full-day pre-conference: Design Thinking Assessment, and an evening keynote.
 Keynote speakers include Tia Brown McNair from the Association of American Colleges and Universities and Ruth Newberry from Blackboard.
 Wednesday, May 16 will include a number of concurrent sessions that will include presentation and application opportunities.

 There will be nearly 40 individual sessions covering three tracks:

 • General Assessment